-- Weigh every morning using the same scale and wearing clothes that weigh about the same. - Record your blood pressure, heart rate, and temperature every morning and evening at about the same time. - Always bring your daily logs with you to every appointment so we can check your numbers.
+- Weigh yourself every morning when you wake up.
+Do this after you use the toilet but before you eat or drink.
+Use the same scale and wear clothes that weigh about the same. - Record your blood pressure, heart rate, and temperature every morning and evening at about the same time.
+If you take blood pressure medicine, check your blood pressure 1 hour after you take it. - Take your temperature every morning before you eat or drink.
+Also check it if you start to feel sick or like you have a fever during the day. - Always bring your daily logs or journal with you to every appointment so we can check your numbers.